tHeMaskedMan981/coding_practice/theory/data_structures/ds_notes.md

 ## Hash Tables
 - Hash table is an array, that stores pointers to records.
 The indexes are calculated using an efficient hash function.
 Like a direct access table, but more space efficient
 - search time : avg - O(1), worst case - O(n).
+- implemented as map in C++.
+    - include map, iterator
+    - map<int,int> map1
+    - map1.insert(pair<int,int>(233,1))
+    - map1.find(key), if(itr!=map1.end()) itr->second

+- implemented as dict in python
+    - key for a dict can be an immutable(hashable) object - ie. it cant be a dict,set or list. tuple, int, str works.
+    - if dont want keyerror, use defaultdict
+    - from collections import defaultdict
+    - d = defaultdict(default_factory), a function which return the default value if key is not present
+    - d = defaultdict(int), default value initialized to 0. can also use defaultdict(list). d[1] = [].
 - solutions for collision -

 - Seperate chaining - each cell of hash table point to linked list of records with same hash value